laurent22/joplin/README.md

 - Desktop, mobile and terminal applications.
 - Support notes, to-dos, tags and notebooks.
 - Offline first, so the entire data is always available on the device even without an internet connection.
-- Ability to synchronise with multiple targets, including the file system and OneDrive (NextCloud and Dropbox are planned).
+- Ability to synchronise with multiple targets, including NextCloud, the file system and OneDrive (Dropbox is planned).
 - Synchronises to a plain text format, which can be easily manipulated, backed up, or exported to a different format.
 - Markdown notes, which are rendered with images and formatting in the desktop and mobile applications.
 - Tag support